profusion/android-sdk-addon-example/README.md

 The Android Software Development Kit (SDK) is a collection of libraries and tools that enables and makes it easier to develop Android applications.
 SDK Add-ons allow third-party actors to extend the Android SDK to add interfaces to their features without changing the Android SDK.
 According to the Android Compatibility Definition Document (CDD), OEMs are not allowed to change the Android public APIs - namely those in the protected namespaces: `java.*`, `javax.*`, `sun.*`, `android.*`, `com.android.*`.
 Therefore, by using add-ons, OEMs can add libraries in their namespaces, providing functionalities that can be exported without infringing the CDD.
 Having to build only the add-on is also a great advantage that might save a lot of development time.

-In this post, we will build an SDK Add-on containing an example service - for which we will cover all the necessary config files.
-We will also learn how to connect an application to our example service using the add-on.
+In this project, we will build an SDK Add-on containing example services - for which we will cover all the necessary config files.
+We will also learn how to connect an application to our example services using the add-on.
 Here, we are assuming you already have access to the Android source code and that you can build and deploy these changes.
-The code and configuration files were made with Android 10 (API level 30) in mind but they can be easily modifiable to work with other versions.
+The code and configuration files were made with Android 14 (API level 34) in mind but they can be easily modifiable to work with other versions.

 ## Setting up the AOSP source tree